wmorgan/dcos-docs/1.8/administration/overlay-networks/isolation.md

 Let’s say we have created two overlay networks: `IT` and `HR`.
 We want HR apps to be able to talk to IT apps, but no IT app should ever be allowed to connect to an HR app.
 We also want to allow all IT apps to talk to amongst themselves and all HR apps to talk amongst themselves.
 IT only runs apps on port 80.
 If we have assigned HR an overlay with the agent subnets carved from `192.168.0.0/16`, and the IT subnet out of `10.150.0.0/16`, we would use the following configuration:

     $ iptables -N dcos-isolation
-    $ iptables -A dcos-isolation -j REJECT # Changes it to default drop
+    $ iptables -A dcos-isolation -j REJECT # Changes it to default reject
     $ ipset create it hash:net
     $ ipset create hr hash:net
     $ ipset create overlays list:set